 This sweet orange is simply gorgeous.
 I think this would work well with minimal furnishings like a black table and cabinet.
 But you can also have a bit of fun with this space by adding in some patterns and textures too.
 Let your creative juices run wild with speckled, striped and checkered monochrome patterns.

 16. Stone kitchen wall

 Boring old kitchens are a thing of the past!
 Make your kitchen stand out with a sophisticated stone feature wall that’s sure to make a statement.
-It not only looks beautiful but it’s very practical, as the stone will last the test of time.
-Combine this with slick black bar stools and white walls and you’ve got a striking space.
+It not only looks beautiful but it’s very practical, as stone will last the test of time.
+Combine this with slick black bar stools and white walls and you’ve got such a striking space.

 17. Chalkboard painted wall

 Get your family organised with a chalkboard feature wall!
 The most practical place to put this is in the office.
 But you could also use it as a kitchen splashback.
 Write out everything you need your family to remember – from your weekly appointments and activities to your grocery list and your household chores!

 Who says brick has to go?
 Exposed brick doesn’t have to look drab – in fact, it can look pretty fab when done right.
 Bring your living room into the 21st century by adding an eclectic mix of black frames, timber-style furniture and an edgy black velvet couch.
 Throw in some pink and green pillows and you’ve got a cool home hangout.

 A feature doesn’t just have to be reserved for one wall.
 Add a bit of interest to your hallway by painting the end door and the ceiling with a sweeping of dark paint.
 This will look striking against surrounding crisp white walls and simple gold hardware.

 Need some help with a paintbrush?
 Find someone to help with painting your feature wall.

 Express yourself with a picture and print-filled wall.
 Gather your favourite photographs, memories, travel treasures and keepsakes and hang them on a spare wall in your living room, bedroom or office.